Danila Vassilieff: Life

 In 1939, he became foundation art teacher at the experimental Koornong School, Warrandyte, operated by Clive and Janet Nield.
 His lover, Helen Macdonald, was a music teacher there.
 Nearby, he built a house of stone and logs that he named "Stonygrad".
 That home became a focal point for the Angry Penguins, as well as other local artists.
-His most supportive critic at that time was Basil Burdett, who was killed in an aircraft crash in 1942, soon after Germany invaded Russia.
+His most supportive critic at that time was Basil Burdett, who was killed in an aircraft crash in 1942.

 In 1944, Vassilieff's relationship with Helen Macdonald ended.
-He decided to sell Stonygrad and move to South Africa, but he fell in love with the purchaser, Elizabeth Orme Hamill, née Sutton, a 31-year-old lecturer and a divorcee.
+He decided to sell Stonygrad and move to South Africa, but fell in love with the purchaser, Elizabeth Orme Hamill, née Sutton, a 31-year-old lecturer and a divorcee.
 Following a belated divorce from his first wife Anisia, he married Hamill in 1947.

-Around this time, sculpture began to figure prominently in his output.
+Around that time, sculpture began to figure prominently in his output.
 He quarried Lilydale marble himself, and used power tools for his rough work, but gave his pieces a brilliant finish.
 In 1953, he became vice-president of the Contemporary Art Society.
 He and Elizabeth separated in 1954, and he went to Mildura High School as an art teacher, transferring to Swan Hill the following year.
 He was a keen fisherman and regularly shared this hobby with the Swan Hill High School principal, Fred Wells.
 He continued to exhibit at the Gallery of Contemporary Art, Melbourne, in 1956 and 1957, but his work was either strongly criticised or not noticed at all.
 He was transferred to Eltham by the Victorian Education Department, but was sacked for unsatisfactory performance.
 He returned to Mildura, living in a shack and painting watercolours.

 In 1958, aged 60, he died of heart failure while on a visit to "Heide", John and Sunday Reed's property at Bulleen (now the Heide Museum of Modern Art).
 There was a memorial exhibition in 1959, for which Albert Tucker wrote:

 Danila Vassilieff's work is now represented in major Australian galleries.